freakybit/freakybit.github.io/_posts/2020-02-29-gods-of-the-future.markdown

 It may well be possible that A. Huxley was right on the spot when he predicted stratification of human beings.
 Right now we can see that there are about 3-4 classes of people and they are at least to some degree hereditary.
 Once we eliminate aging they will be more or less set in stone.

+A while ago people unanimously believed that division of states is the only possible way in which the society can work.
+At some point the collective consciousness acknowledged that individualism and human rights are the way to go.
+The longer I look, the more it seems that we are going to experience another shift soon.
+It will be accepted sooner or later, only it probably won't be a simple comeback of the old class based status.

 Right now we are putting a lot of effort to automate menial jobs which would eliminate the need for the lowest class to exist at all.
 If you are an AI-skeptic and ask yourself if this is possible, then maybe you should change the time perspective.